reiniergs/polyfill-service/README.md

 * Easy to maintain
 * Lightweight and small footprint

 We recommend exploring both services to see what works best for your project.
-Although both services are considered lightweight and performant, the Java API is ideal if you already know which polyfills you want to include or eliminate.
+Although both services are considered lightweight and performant, the Java API is ideal if you already know which polyfills you want to include or eliminate, and you don't want to make an extra request.

 ## Using Polyfill Service